AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-2.md

    <td>Group Smart Lists</td>
    <td><li>Which group smart lists are there?
 How are they used in this instance?</li>
 <li>Are the lists organized in a cohesive folder structure?
 If you have orphan lists, consider organizing your tree so assets are easy to find.</li>
-<p>Tip: Archive group smart lists that are no longer needed for querying, reporting, or reference to help with organization and performance.</td>
+<p>Tip: <a href="/help/marketo/product-docs/core-marketo-concepts/miscellaneous/understanding-folders.md#archive-a-folder" target="_blank">Archive</a> group smart lists that are no longer needed for querying, reporting, or reference to help with organization and performance.</td>
   </tr>
  </tbody>
 </table>